joshmedeski/dc-presentations/content/python/functions/_index.md

 - What are functions?
 - How to create functions
+- How to call functions
 - How to return data
-- How to call functions
-- Lambda functions
 - Composing functions

 ---